priyankasaggu/priyankasaggu.github.io/_posts/2025-12-19-k8s-serviceaccount-jwt.md

 ### where to find the Public key (used to sign the JWT token)?

-We saw in Part 2 decoded output this entry about who issued the token.
+I saw in Part 2 decoded output this entry about who issued the token.

 ```
 "iss": "https://kubernetes.default.svc.cluster.local",
 ```

-Let's see if we can find out some information from this Issuer url.
+Let's see if I can find out some information from this Issuer url.

-But one thing to note, before we make any request.
+But one thing to note, before I make any request.

-The Issuer of a JWT token stores the information that we are looking for at a path:
+The Issuer of a JWT token stores the information that I am looking for at a path:

 ```
 https://<url-of-the-issuer>/.well-known/openid-configuration